cyberark/conjur/reference/policy.md

 Once a privilege is given, permission checks performed by the role will return `true`.

 Note that permissions are not "inherited" by resource ids.
 For example, if a role has `read` privilege on a variable called `db`, that role does not automatically get `read` privilege on `variable:db/password`.
 In RBAC, inheritance of privileges only happens through role grants.
 RBAC is explicit in this way to avoid unintendend side-effects from the way that resources are named.

+The `resource` must be defined in the same policy as the `!permit`.
+The `role` can be defined in any policy.

 #### Example